artic92/c_codebase/README.md

-# codebase
+# C Codebase

-A collection of C/C++/Java programs writtern during the university
+This repo contains a collection of C programs writtern during the university.